To develop properly, your baby needs plenty of tummy time. What should you do if they don’t seem to enjoy it?

 interact with them.

-- Lie down on your back and have some fun “tummy-to-tummy” time with your baby.
+- Lie on your back and have some fun “tummy-to-tummy” time with your baby.
 Always steady them with your hands to prevent them from falling.

-Your baby can lie on their stomach to play, but the safest position for sleep is on their back.
+Back to sleepYour baby can lie on their stomach to play, but the safest position for sleep is on their back.
 Back sleeping has reduced cases of sudden infant death syndrome (link in French) by more than 50 percent.
-To vary the position of your baby’s head during sleep, the Canadian Paediatric Society recommends switching your newborn’s position in the crib every day.
-Place them with their head pointing toward the head of the crib one day, then toward the foot the next day.
+However, some babies prefer to be put down on their stomach, because their startle reflex (a.k.a. the Moro reflex) is stronger when they’re on their back and can keep them from falling asleep.
+Others may also prefer to sleep on their tummy due to neck tension, which makes lying on their back uncomfortable.
+In such cases, it’s best to get advice from a doctor, nurse, or pediatric physiotherapist.
+To vary the position of your baby’s head during sleep, the Canadian Paediatric Society recommends switching your newborn’s position in their crib every day.
+Place them with their head pointing toward the head of the crib one day, then toward the foot of the crib the next day.
 Install mobiles on the side of the bed that faces the room, not along the wall.
-This will encourage them to look in that direction. |
+This will encourage them to look in that direction.
+According to the Canadian Paediatric Society, there’s no need to turn your baby on their back if they roll onto their side or stomach while sleeping. |

 Things to keep in mind